+Financial corruption

-Pharmaceutical companies are arguably the worst offenders in financial corruption, or the use of financial power to create undue influence over medical research and prescribing habits.
-The industry uses practices which include illegal or lavish promotion, misrepresentation of harms and benefits, ghostwriting, ghost management, payments to physicians, or outright fraud.
-Since 1991, drug companies have paid $35.7 billion in civil and criminal penalties in the US.(25) GlaxoSmithKline alone has paid $7.9 billion, of which $127 million was in criminal penalties for withholding data from the FDA.(26, 27) However, profits generated through violations far outweigh penalties.(28, 29) Companies budget for expected penalties and, what is deeply concerning, almost no major pharmaceutical company executive has ever gone to jail for criminal acts.(29, 30)
+In the context of this paper, financial corruption is defined as the use by pharmaceutical companies of financial power to create undue influence over medical research and prescribing habits.
+Corrupt practices include illegal or lavish promotion, misrepresentation of harms and benefits, ghostwriting and guest-authoring, ghost management, payments to physicians and outright fraud.
+Since 1991, drug companies have paid $35.7 billion in civil and criminal penalties in the US more than any other industry.(25) GlaxoSmithKline alone has paid $7.9 billion, of which $127 million was in criminal penalties for withholding data from the FDA.(26, 27) Unfortunately, profits generated through violations currently far outweigh penalties.(28, 29) Companies budget for expected penalties and, what is deeply concerning, almost no major pharmaceutical company executive has ever gone to jail for criminal acts.(29, 30)

+Ideological/ethical corruption

 Ideological/ethical corruption speaks to the manipulation of public trust to benefit companies while harming or defrauding patients.
-Examples include funding patient advocacy groups to carry corporate messaging,(31) or normalizing and downplaying financial conflicts of interest between industry and academic institutions and researchers (32) (33) Incentives for corruption can result from a misalignment between financial benefits for drug companies and social good.
+Examples include funding patient advocacy groups to carry corporate messaging,(31) normalizing and downplaying financial conflicts of interest between industry and academic institutions and researchers (32) and using the World Health Organization logo in advertisements for medicines to imply WHO endorsement of the messages carried in the ads.(33) Incentives for corruption can result from a misalignment between financial benefits for drug companies and social good.

 Profits depend on maximizing drug sales, not optimizing health outcomes, for which the public bears all the risk.
-Accumulating this capital through product sales requires controlling public perceptions and shaping social narratives about health, illness and medicines.
-Accumulating revenue is accompanied by strategies, including ghost management and ghostwriting that shape both the demand for medicines and the research to support their development and use.(34) We believe that ghostwriting is an example of ethical corruption in so far as it is an abuse of power by the companies that produce the ghostwritten articles and the clinicians or scientists who are named as authors on the published articles.
+Accumulating capital through product sales requires controlling public perceptions and shaping social narratives about health, illness and medicines and is accompanied by strategies, including ghost management and ghostwriting that shape both the demand for medicines and the research to support their development and use.(34) We believe that ghostwriting is an example of ethical corruption in so far as it is an abuse of power by the companies that produce or sponsor the ghostwritten articles and the clinicians or scientists who are named as authors on the published articles.
 Ghost authorship requires the guest authors to shirk their professional responsibilities and abandon their concern for the objectivity and integrity of research, and the wellbeing of patients.
-Ethical concerns surpass plagiarism and the misattribution of authorship.
+Ethical concerns here surpass plagiarism and the misattribution of authorship.
 Misinterpreting and manipulating trial data often minimizes or masks unwanted side-effects, and exaggerates treatment effectiveness—both to the detriment of users.
-In ghostwritten studies, moreover, the raw data related to the trial typically remain the property of the pharmaceutical company.(35) (36)
+In ghostwritten studies, moreover, the raw data related to the trial are protected as intellectual property and typically remain under the control of the pharmaceutical company.(35) Maintaining data control also means that companies control the way these data are published.
+For instance, most negative clinical trials examining the effectiveness of antidepressants are either not published or are published in a manner that makes them appear as positive.(36)